sapa/performing-arts-ch-docker-compose/README.md

 >  /dev/vdc1 /data auto defaults 0 0

-7. Create the `/data/backup` directory (used to store backups); `/data/secrets` (used to store Webhooks and Storage secrets)
+7. Create the `/data/backup` directory (used to store backups); `/data/secrets` (used to store Webhooks and Storage secrets) 7.1 You'll have to create the files `aws_secrets.env` and `webhook_secrets.env` beforehand, otherwise you'll get an error when getting the containers up.
+Please refer to the "Setup backup" and "Setup webhook" sections.

 **Note:** if you have any issue with `X11`, run `apt install gnupg2 pass`.